olinml2024/olinml2024.github.io/assignments/assignment17/ImagesQAD.markdown

 Will be a Canvas quiz.

-1. Calculate the output size of an image after some filter.
-2. Manually calculate a particular value in an image given some filter and some image.
+1. Manually calculate a particular value in an image given some filter and some image.
+2. How many weights (parameters, excluding biases) need to be learned for a convolutional layer that starts with a 10x10x3 a.k.a a 10x10 RGB color image and results in an output  with a size of 6x6x10, using no padding and a stride of 1?
+    * Solution: This question requires knowledge of the effects of the filter size on output image size, knowledge that an RGB image has a depth of 3, knowledge that each filter on a color image has size fxfx3, knowledge of how stride affects output size.
+        * To go from a 10x10 to a 6x6 with a stride of 1 and no padding requires a 5x5 filter (losing 2 on each side).
+        * Each filter (kernel) therefore is a 5x5x3, so 75 weights to be learned.
+        * The output has 10 layers (channels), so there are 10 filters to be learned, so 75x10 = 750
+    * Common mistakes:
+        * If 250, you may have forgotten about the RGB part.
+        * If 300*360 = 108000, then you're probably doing a fully connected layer
+        * if 25*7 = 175, then you may have misunderstood what happens with color images and a kernel.
+3. Compared to the situation in the previous question (convolutional layer), how would the number of weights change if you instead had a fully connected weights between each node in the input layer and each node in the output?
+    a.
+The number of weights would stay the same.
+    b.
+The number of weights would increase significantly (fully connected weights needed are more than 10x what is needed for convolutional layer)
+    c.
+The number of weights would increase somewhat (fully connected weights needed are less than 10x what is needed for convolutional layer)
+    d.
+The number of weights would decrease somewhat (convolutional layer weights needed are less than 10x what is needed for fully connected layer)
+    e.
+The number of weights would decrease significantly (convolutional layer weights needed are more than 10x what is needed for fully connected layer)

+Consider the following situations where 9 3x3 filters are applied to the following images (no padding):
+A. a 24x24 grayscale image with a stride of 1.
+B. a 24x24 grayscale image with a stride of 2.
+C. a 32x32 grayscale image with a stride of 2.

+4. Rank order the number of nodes in the output from largest to smallest:
+a.
+A, then B, then C
+b.
+A, then C, then B
+c.
+A and B are the same, then C
+d.
+B and C are the same, then A
+e.
+B, then C, then A
+f.
+C, then B, then A
+g.
+C, then A, then B
+h.
+C, then A and B are the same
+i.
+They are all the same

+5. Ignoring the bias term, rank order each situation based on the number of weights to be learned (from largest to smallest):
+a.
+A, then B, then C
+b.
+A, then C, then B
+c.
+A and B are the same, then C
+d.
+B and C are the same, then A
+e.
+B, then C, then A
+f.
+C, then B, then A
+g.
+C, then A, then B
+h.
+C, then A and B are the same
+i.
+They are all the same

-3. Write code that will result in any vertical edges showing up as positive values if the the edge is darker on the right and lighter on the left and as negative values if the edge is darker on the left and lighter on the right.
+6. Write code that will result in any vertical edges showing up as positive values if the the edge is darker on the right and lighter on the left and as negative values if the edge is darker on the left and lighter on the right.

-4.
+7. Match the loss curve to what is happening

+8. Why are convolutional layers useful for image processing?
+As needed, specifically consider a 32x32 image; a 2d convolution layer with 6, 3x3 kernels (filters) with stride = 1 and one layer of zero padding; and a fully connected layer .
+Check all that apply.
+    a.
+They reduce the number of weights in the model compared to a fully connected layer, reducing the number of parameters that the model needs to learn.
+    b.
+They increase the number of weights in the model compared to a fully connected layer, allowing to model to learn more information.
+    c.
+They preserve some of the spatial information of the image.
+    d.
+They extract image features that are relevant for the task (e.g., classifying types of images).
+    e.

+Transfer learning